 Baste a ceramic baking dish with 1 tsp of olive oil.

-Place eggplant on baking dish, skin side down.
+Place baby eggplant on a baking dish, skin side down.

 In a small mixing bowl, add tamarind paste, brown sugar, honey, 1 tbsp soy sauce and 1 tsp olive oil.
 Whisk until well combined.

-With a basting brush, brush half the sauce on top of the eggplant.
+With a basting brush, brush half the sauce on top of the baby eggplant.